oceandatalab/skimulator/doc/source/science.rst

     Uwb = G_r * ur_{uss} + G_p * up_{uss}

-This wave bias can be corrected assuming that we can compute it using neighbors in different azimuthal direction.This corrected componant is called the remaining wave bias.
+This wave bias can be corrected assuming that we can compute it using neighbors in different azimuthal direction.This corrected component is called the remaining wave bias.
 Near the coast, not all azimuth are available and thus the drift remaining bias is higher than in the open ocean.